devlive-community/view-shadcn-ui/docs/components/2024.1.2/menu.md

 <ApiTable title="Menu"
     :headers="['Attribute', 'Description', 'Type', 'Default Value', 'List']"
     :columns="[
-        ['width', 'The width of the menu', 'String | Number', '300', '-'], ['direction', 'The direction of the menu', 'String', 'horizontal', 'horizontal | vertical'], ]">
+        ['modelValue', 'The model value of the menu', 'String', ''], ['width', 'The width of the menu', 'String | Number', '300', '-'], ['direction', 'The direction of the menu', 'String', 'horizontal', 'horizontal | vertical'], ]">